rxhxt/R5-Educate-App/README.md

 * Review
 * Reflect<br>

-Our project proves to be a resource for the students where teachers can upload assignments, notes, and many more things.
+Our project proves to be a resource for the students, where teachers can upload assignments, notes, and many more things.
 It also helps students remember by summarising the content so that students can learn what’s most important.
 Our practice tests help students reproduce what they have already learned.
 Students can review their performance from our analytics dashboard, not only that our project also helps teachers review their students’ performance, their schedule, and compare results.
 In the end, after reviewing their performance the students can reflect and improve by taking our periodic review practice tests.

 Overall we aim to provide a complete platform where we bridge the gap between the traditional classrooms and the online teaching-learning process.